 Some of our favorites are Exhibition A, Tappan Collective, Society 6, and Chairish, where you'll find everything from abstract paintings to limited-edition prints and original creations.
 Some of them, including Chairish, even let you search by color, which is super handy when you know exactly what hue you need for that blank wall in your bedroom.

 Aside from the aesthetic beauty, the healing powers of Mother Nature are reason enough to add greenery to your space.
 They add just the right amount of color in a minimalistic interior, brighten up a monochrome room, and add depth to small spaces.
 Don't believe us?
-These gorgeous spaces prove houseplants are where it's at.
+These gorgeous houseplants prove it.
 If you don't have the cash for those trendy plants, then purchase affordable shrubs and trees to suit your budget, and invest in a cool planter instead—we predict these will be the next fiddle-leaf fig.

 You can find cool low-cost planters at Urban Outfitters, Crate and Barrel, Etsy, Amara, and West Elm.
-If you love the idea of plants but don't have time, then our busy girl's guide to taking care of them will show you how.
+If you love the idea of plants but don't have time, then low-maintenance plants actually thrive when neglected.